-The next time your child comes to you with a problem or worry, instead of saying, “I will pray for you,” do it right then.
-Even if it is a short prayer, you will be demonstrating the important principle that God wants us to cast the care of all our concerns on Him and pray about everything.
+The next time your child shares a problem or worry, instead of saying, “I will pray for you,” do it right then.
+Even if it’s a short prayer, you’ll be demonstrating an important principle.
+God wants us to cast all our concerns on Him and pray about everything.

 Through the Newspaper

-Pass out sections of the newspaper and ask each child to come up with one concern to pray about.
+Hand out sections of the newspaper.
+Then ask each child to come up with one concern to pray about.

 Modeling: How to Learn Prayer

 One way to banish the “nothing to pray for” or “prayer is boring” complaint is to get out of the ruts of prayer by using prayer targets and making prayer active.
-Use a game I call “Musical Prayers.”
-Place a chair for each participant in a circle.
-Tape a prayer target to each chair.
-Begin playing music and have everyone walk around the chairs.
-When the music stops, each person finds the nearest chair and prays for that need.
+For example: